Quicksilver (film): Music

 The film's theme song is "Quicksilver Lightning" by Giorgio Moroder and Dean Pitchford.
-Performed by Roger Daltrey, it was a minor hit on the pop charts.
+Performed by Roger Daltrey of the Who, it was a minor hit on the pop charts.
 The film score was composed by Tony Banks, of Genesis fame.
 Other music is contributed by performers such as Ray Parker Jr. and Peter Frampton.
-"The Motown Song" would later be covered by Rod Stewart with The Temptations in 1991 and would become a hit on the pop charts.
+"The Motown Song" would later be a hit for Rod Stewart with the Temptations.